sonic-net/DASH/sirius-pipeline/README.md

 >**TODO**  Build official versions and publish to a public Docker registry, and retrieve on demand.

 ## Optional - Manually Pull the pre-built Docker image
 This is optional, the Docker image will be pulled automatically the first time you run `make p4`.
 This image contains all the build- and run-time components and packages.
 You can also do this to restore an image.
-If you want to use a substitue image, tag it with `dash-bmv2:latest`.
+If you want to use a substitute image, tag it with `dash-bmv2:latest`.

 ```
 make docker-pull